DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/tips-on-applying-for-teacher-training-as-a-non-UK-citizen.md

 Email your chosen provider to check they can sponsor you, then apply for your teacher training course.

-## How to increase your chance of success

-### Get help

-You may be eligible for personalised support from a [teacher training adviser](/teacher-training-advisers).
-They can help with your application to a training provider or school.

-To check if you’re eligible for an adviser, you can call us on +44 800 389 2500.
-Calls will be charged at your country’s standard rate.
-Or you can contact us using the live chat service at the bottom of this page.

-We’re available Monday to Friday between 8:30am and 5:30pm (UK local time) except on [bank holidays](https://www.gov.uk/bank-holidays) in England.

 ### Check your qualifications